w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

+* utilize words that are easy to understand for the target audience
 * apply clear language to support readability and clarity using these techniques:
   * clear and straightforward language
   * short sentences